Greeting

 the action is general

-the action happens all the time, or habitually, in the past, present and future
+the action happens all the time, or habitually, in the

 the action is not only happening now